KevinAst/eatery-nod/src/util/feature-u/docs/api.md

 | [additionalMethods] | Any | additional methods (proprietary to specific Aspects), supporting two different requirements: <ol> <li> internal Aspect helper methods, and <li> APIs used in "aspect cross-communication" ... a contract      between one or more aspects.
 This is merely an API specified      by one Aspect, and used by another Aspect, that is facilitate      through the `Aspect.assembleAspectResources(aspects, app)`      hook. </ol> |

 **Returns**: [`Aspect`](#Aspect) - a new Aspect object (to be consumed by launchApp()).
-<a name="appWillStartFn"></a>
+<a name="appWillStartCB"></a>

-## appWillStartFn ⇒ reactElm
+## appWillStartCB ⇒ reactElm
-An optional app life-cycle hook invoked one-time at app startuptime.
+An optional app life-cycle hook invoked one time, just before theapp starts up.
 This life-cycle hook can do any type of initialization.
 Forexample: initialize FireBase.
-In addition, this life-cycle hook can optionally supplement theapp's top-level content (using a non-null return).
-Typically,nothing is returned (i.e. falsy).
-However any return value isinterpreted as the content to inject at the top of the app, betweenthe redux Provider and feature-u's Router.  **IMPORTANT**: If youreturn top-level content, the supplied curRootAppElm MUST beincluded as part of this definition (this accommodates theaccumulative process of other feature injections)!
+In addition, it can optionally supplement the app's top-level rootelement (i.e. react component instance).
+Any significant return(truthy) is interpreted as the app's new rootAppElm.**IMPORTANT**: When this is used, the supplied curRootAppElm MUSTbe included as part of this definition (accommodating theaccumulative process of other feature injections)!**Please Note** `appWillStart()` utilizes named parameters.

 | Param | Type | Description |